snowplow-archive/snowplow.github.com/_posts/2015-07-29-schema-guru-0.3.0-released-for-generating-redshift-tables-from-json-scheams.md

 Simply remove the `--raw` option and the `ddl` command will work great with a Snowplow-compatible collection of self-describing JSON Schemas; no longer will you have to write Redshift table definitions and JSON Paths mappings by hand.
 Note that we recommend bumping the default `VARCHAR` size to 4096 to prevent issues with column truncation in Redshift.

-Let's work through an example, using [this website's event dictionary] [website-event-dictionary].
+Let's work through an example, using [the Snowplow website's event dictionary] [website-event-dictionary].
 First let's clone the event dictionary and move the existing `sql` and `jsonpaths` folders out of harm's way:

 {% highlight bash %}
 $ git clone https://github.com/snowplow/snowplow-website-event-dictionary.git